PostgreSQL For Loop

 end loop;

-The curs is a cursor that encapsulates all columns from the actor table.
+The cursor encapsulates all columns from the actor table.
 We are using this cursor in the for loop to get the values.

 Read: Postgresql replace + Examples

 The continue statement in PostgreSQL is used to skip the current iteration and move to the next iteration.
-It is used in speculation with all types of loops including unconditional loop, for loop, and while loop.
+It is used in speculation with all types of loops, including unconditional loops, for loops, and while loops.

 Syntax: